vikalpgandha/blockchain_basics_docs/README.md

 This Documentation lists all steps to learn about basic blockchain techonology and its related application.

-This documentation has two possible routes to follow.

-1. For one Who doesn't know anything about blockchain
-2. For one who knows basics about how blockchain works but doesn't know about any other stuff like Solidity, Smart Contracts etc.

 # Resources and Information

 - This documentation will explain path to follow for learning basics about blockchain and related application and This documentation will mainly use youtube video from [FreeCodeCamp](https://www.youtube.com/watch?v=gyMwXuJrbJQ).

 - Find more resources used by above youtube video creator at his [Github Repo](https://github.com/smartcontractkit/full-blockchain-solidity-course-js).

-- Above video and its creator's github repo covers alot more then we need to get started so ***Do not try to follow whole video to get started*** .
+- Above video and its creator's github repo covers alot more then we need to get started so **_Do not try to follow whole video to get started_** .

 - It is recommanded to go through this documentation first to get started with blockchain and after gaining experience with basic blockchain applications, feel free to explore more on your own or follow above video according to your need.